6xpencer/6xpencer/README.md

     style REMOTE fill:#3f3f46,stroke:#a1a1aa,color:#ffffff
 ```

-The labels in this diagram intentionally use ASCII only.
-GitHub's Mermaid renderer can corrupt emoji and Unicode arrows, so none are used here.

 | Rule | Reason |
 |:--|:--|
 | Every mutation has a client-generated ID | Retries become safe and deduplication is explicit. |